willijm92/willijm92/README.md

 # willijm92-repo

-Files under version control for various projects of mine
+Various projects of mine for work, school, and fun.